Maja-Jer/photo_sessions/README.md

 A floating button appears on the lower right of the screen when the user starts to scroll downwards.
 Clicking this moves the view back up to the top of the page.
 I added this feature because some pages can be quite long and the navbar is not fixed to the top of the page.

 ## Footer

+i have attempted to make the footer to stick to the bottom, but i haven'tmanaged to, I kept the code that I used, so it's visible and it works in Dev mode, but i haven't been able to fix it from the code.

 ### The footer features:
 Links to social media locations (Which will eventually be linked up to the Photo Sessions social media platforms, once they exist).